 At SafePaaS, we have created an object library of all the high-risk objects.
 We have a catalog of hundreds of objects that we think are high-risk based on risk events we have seen, our auditors and external auditors have notified.
 This gives your organisation a head start, so even if someone gets into your system through a cyber process, such as get access to a bank account, as soon as they try to conduct a transaction, a notification will be sent.
 The alerts will go throughout the enterprise and you will be able to catch it and protect it.

 The process is all workflow.
 You can have multiple escalation levels.
 You can also have an audit trail that your auditors can see on their dashboard.
 Your CISO can see it.
 You can build it out and capture the response to see if they are responding.
 You can also de-escalate things.

-We identified the threat, we de-escalated that, we could remove that user from the system or whatever the remediation was that your IT security group did.
+We identified the threat, we de-escalated it, we could remove the user from the system or whatever the remediation was that your IT security group did.
 You can de-escalate things as actions are taken.
-SafePaaS captures this, so, when your CFO or CEO is asked during the board meeting or stockholder meeting what attacks occurred?
+SafePaaS captures this, so, when your CFO or CEO is asked during the board meeting or stockholder meeting "what attacks occurred?
 What have you done about it?
-Who did you inform?
-You have it all logged here in this SafePaaS workflow enabled application.
+Who did you inform?"
+You have it all logged here in the SafePaaS workflow enabled application.
 We all know that companies are going to get attacked.
 The question is, what are you doing when somebody gets in your network to protect your data and not just your identity?
 Knowing identities is half the battle.